Surrogate models for vibrational entropy based on a spatial decomposition: Surrogate Models

 \section{Surrogate Models}

-The computation of vibrational entropy, as outlined in \eqref{eq:our_def} within the harmonic approximation, involves an initial step of determining the Hessian matrix, demanding an $O(N^2)$ calculation.
+The computation of vibrational entropy, as outlined in \eqref{eq:our_def} within the harmonic approximation, involves an initial step of determining the Hessian matrix, a difficult computation, to perform that typically scales as $O(N^2)$ if performed with finite differences or automatic differentiation, and challenging to implement ``by hand''.
 Subsequently, diagonalizing this matrix incurs a scaling of $O(N^3)$ for systems comprising $N$ atoms.
+Exploiting sparsity can only partially reduce this cost.
 To address this computational challenge, Lapointe et al.~\cite{PhysRevMaterials.4.063802} proposed a surrogate model for assessing harmonic vibrational entropy using a linear-in-descriptor machine learning (LDML) approach.
-While their derivation of entropy closely aligns with the methodology presented in Appendix \ref{sec:projected_normal_modes}, their work lacks a demonstration of the crucial property of locality in site entropy.
-This property is pivotal as it enables the fitting of entropy using descriptors of atomic environments.
+Their derivation of entropy closely aligns with the methodology presented in Appendix \ref{sec:projected_normal_modes}, and is formally equivalent to our own derivation.
+The key justification for either approach is our proof of locality of site entropy.

 In this section we connect our locality results to learning a surrogate for the site entropy functional.
-Specifically, we employ the Atomic Cluster Expansion (ACE) framework, and present a series of numerical results pertaining to the fitting of entropy and its applications in materials science.
+Specifically, we employ the Atomic Cluster Expansion (ACE) framework, and present a series of numerical results pertaining to the fitting of entropy and its applications in materials science, but with a focus on demonstrating the validity of our analysis in the previous sections.